FolaisSK/CC201/Cheatsheets/C5M1 Glossary.md

 <tr>
 <td width="30%"valign="top"><b>Daemon-less</b></td>
 <td width="70%">
-A container runtime that does not any specific program (daemon) to create objects, such as images, containers, networks, and volumes.
+A container runtime that does not run any specific program (daemon) to create objects, such as images, containers, networks, and volumes.
 </td>
 </tr>